 \section{Introduction}

-The ability to learn to generate artificial image sequences has diverse uses, from animation, key frame generation, summarisation to restoration and has been explored in previous work over many decades \cite{hogg_model_based, hurri_generative_sequence,cremers2003generative,storkey2003image,kannan2005generative}.
-However, learning to generate arbitrary sequences is not enough; to provide useful value, the user must be able to have control over aspects of the sequence generation, such as the motion being enacted, or the characteristics of the agent doing an action.
-To enable this, we must be able to learn to decompose image sequences into \emph{content} and \emph{motion} characteristics such that we can apply learnt motions to new objects or vary the types of motions being applied.
+The ability to learn to generate artificial image sequences has diverse uses, from animation, keyframe generation, and summarisation to restoration that has been explored in previous work over many decades \citep{hogg_model_based, hurri_generative_sequence,cremers2003generative,storkey2003image,kannan2005generative}.
+However, learning to generate arbitrary sequences is not enough; to hold a practical application, the user must be able to control aspects of the sequence generation, such as the motion being enacted or the characteristics of the agent doing an action.
+To enable this, we must learn to decompose image sequences into \textit{content} and \textit{motion} characteristics so that we can apply learnt motions to new objects or vary the motions being applied.

+Deep generative models (DGMs) such as variational autoencoders (VAEs)~\citep{kingma2013auto} and Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative} use neural networks (NNs) to transform the samples from a prior distribution over lower-dimensional latent factors to samples from the data distribution itself.
+Recent developments ~\citep{chung2015recurrent,srivastava2015unsupervised, hsu2017unsupervised, yingzhen2018disentangled} extend VAEs to sequences using Recurrent Neural Networks (RNNs) on the representation of temporal frames.
+Similar approaches have been taken for GAN models~\citep{tulyakov2018mocogan,yoon2019time,dandi2020jointly}.

 The dynamical processes creating the evolution of image sequences are highly constrained.
 Consider the simplistic case of a person walking in a scene with a camera moving around that individual.
 The walking pose will return to similar positions periodically, and likewise, the revolving camera will revisit previous positions.
 Even without strict periodicity, many dynamical processes are reversible.
-Any time that a dynamic could conceivably return to an earlier position suggests an implicit conservation law--the conservation of information in the underlying scene generator as it must be capable of returning to and regenerating the same scene with non-negligible probability.
-The critical observation we wish to capture in this paper is that understanding the conservation occurring in the context of a set of sequences is a vital ingredient to decompose content from motion.
+Any time that a dynamic could conceivably return to an earlier state suggests an implicit conservation law---the conservation of information in the underlying scene generator---as it must be capable of returning to and regenerating the same scene with non-negligible probability.
+The critical observation we wish to capture in this paper is that understanding the conservation occurring in the context of a set of sequences is a vital ingredient to decomposing \textit{content} from \textit{motion}.